evamaxfield/distributed-ecosystem/README.md

 )
 ```

-Making it so that when we _publish_ the paper we can include: "this results of this
+Making it so that when we _publish_ the paper, we can include: "the results of this
-paper were generated using this specific version of our dataset found here".
+paper were generated using a specific version of our dataset found here".

 ## The Last-Mile Library